Rhys ap Tudur

 Rhys ap Tudur (died 1412) was a Welsh nobleman and a member of the Tudor family of Penmynydd.
 He held positions of power on behalf of King Richard II of England, including two periods as the Sheriff of Anglesey in the 1370s and 1380s.
 Rhys accompanied the king on a military expedition to Ireland in 1398, but in 1400 began to support the revolt of his cousin Owain Glyndŵr against King Henry IV of England.
 In 1401, he and his brother Gwilym ap Tudur took Conwy Castle after infiltrating it, and liaised with Henry Percy prior to his own rebellion in 1403.
 After being outlawed by the king in 1406, Rhys was captured and executed at Chester in 1412, although later oral tradition claims he returned to Anglesey to die there.

 Ancestry and early life

-Rhys was one of five sons of Tudur ap Goronwy and Marged ferch Tomos; alongside Ednyfed ap Tudor, Maredudd ap Tudur, Goronwy ap Tudor and Gwilym ap Tudur.
+Rhys was one of five sons of Tudur ap Goronwy and Marged ferch Tomos; alongside Ednyfed ap Tudur, Maredudd ap Tudur, Goronwy Fychan ap Tudur and Gwilym ap Tudur.
 Tudur had served with the forces of King Edward III of England during the campaigns in France in 1337, assuming the rank of knight in the process.
 Afterwards, he became a royal officer for the island of Anglesey and ensured that all of his sons found similar roles.
 The family were descended from Ednyfed Fychan, and his son Goronwy ab Ednyfed, the founder of the Tudor family of Penmynydd.